 Next, Lloyd changes the mood a bit and takes us to a more political side of the EP.
 Keeping the laid-back beat and the soft acoustic guitars, Zechariah presents a more vulnerable side, strongly contrasting with its predecessor.
 Here he stands against war and injustice, using a minimum amount of elements, letting space for his lyrics and vocals.

 Track 3, “Don’t Cry For Me”, is a more uplifting track, standing more in the Pop side with a sound that resembles artists like John Mayer and Rag N’ Bones.
 Here he sings about a failed love, making use of a more energetic ambience of strung guitar chords and heavy drumming.

 We approach the end in track 4, “Ain’t It Strange”, where Lloyd returns to his serious side but this time with an upbeat composition.
 Energetic, melodious, and filled with instruments and vocals across the listening field, this track sings once more against injustice and corruption, appealing to human existence and revolution.

 Title (and last) track, “Heart In a Notebook (this one drops this Friday July 01st pre-save it here)” is a window into Lloyd’s first-person perspective and movement through heartbreak and the struggle to move on.
 Here the songwriter ends with a bittersweet note of acoustic melodies, wrapping up this fantastic EP.
-So do hit that PRE-SAVE button!
+So do hit that PLAY BUTTON NOW!